 The graphics on the latest triple-A (AAA) eSports games are hyper-realistic and incredibly immersive, combining a cinematic experience with real-life, heart-pumping adrenaline for both players and spectators alike.
 Even if you’re not a gamer, the eSports industry commands some head-turning attention.

-Developments in eSports news have made plenty of recent headlines like the industry’s 2018 revenue is predicted to hit $905 million, a 38% growth from 2017 .
+Developments in eSports news have made plenty of recent headlines.
+For instance, the industry’s 2018 revenue is predicted to hit $905 million, a 38% growth over 2017 .
 Similar to traditional sports, there’s also a ton of money in professional gaming. eSports fans flood arenas wearing their favorite eSports team jerseys, hungry for the autograph of their favorite “athlete.”

 Millions more watch from home, opening all sorts of opportunities for advertising, branding, and media deals.
 Fantasy leagues of professional gamers actively thrive on sites like DraftKings, which offers massive payouts.